Volk's Electric Railway: Volk's Electric Railway Association (VERA)

-At the invitation of the Council and the management of the railway, a supporters association, 'The Volk's Electric Railway Association' was formed in 1995.
-Members of the Association provide practical and promotional help to the railway, including operation and maintenance tasks.
-The Association also attends various exhibitions with a large operating model of the railway as it was in the 1950s.
+At the invitation of the council and the management of the railway, a supporters' group, The Volk's Electric Railway Association, was formed in 1995.
+Members provide practical and promotional help to the railway, including operation and maintenance tasks.
+The association also attends various exhibitions with a large operating model of the railway as it was in the 1950s.
 Membership is open to all with an interest in the railway.
 Members receive a quarterly magazine, reduced rate travel on the railway and free admission to a series of winter meetings held in Brighton.
-The Association also acts as a collector for Volk's memorabilia and ephemera, some of which can be seen at the South Downs Heritage Centre in Hassocks.
-The largest object now in the care of the Association is the ex Southend Car which, between 1950 and 2000, carried the Volk's fleet number 9.
-Car 3 will become a two-year joint restoration project if the temporary restoration shed gains consent during spring 2014.
+The association also acts as a collector for Volk's memorabilia and ephemera, some of which can be seen at the South Downs Heritage Centre in Hassocks.
+The largest artefact now in the care of the association is the ex-Southend car which, between 1950 and 2000, carried the Volk's fleet number 9.
+Plans were drawn up to restore car 3 as a two-year joint project.